 These scholarships fill up quickly.
 If you or someone you know is interested, please don’t hesitate to contact me to see if there’s a spot available.

-The scholarships are only available for monthly memberships on live classes and my coaching program The Pain Free Movement.
-Single classes and on-demand trainings (i.e. Pain Free Feet and Ankles) are not eligible for needs-based rates.
+The scholarships are only available for classes and my coaching program The Pain Free Movement.
+Workshops and on-demand trainings (i.e. Pain Free Feet and Ankles) are not eligible for needs-based rates.
 At the moment, the scholarships are also only available to US citizens and permanent residents aged 18 and over.